cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

  - https://github.com/dotnet/efcore/issues/14561 - Too many db operations and Spatialite crashes taking down entire program - in debug crashes the process with no information!

 ## Notes

+10/20/2020

+Getting https://pointlesswaymarks.com/Posts/2020/cocopa-and-yuma-points-grand-canyon-9-30-10-1-2020/cocopa-and-yuma-points-grand-canyon-9-30-10-1-2020.html helped generated some small GUI improvements and bug fixes!

+The most interesting part of this update was working with the written files log and the aws cli - this worked much much more nicely than expected so immediately generated some todos...

 10/18/2020